The Pain Brain Drain

 Often when it comes to rheumatoid arthritis/rheumatoid disease [RA/RD] brain fog, it stems from my fatigue.
-While I haven’t been energetic for these past couple months of increased disease activity, I haven’t felt that heavy, debilitating fatigue that sometimes accompanies my flares.
+While I haven’t been energetic for these past couple of months of increased disease activity, I haven’t felt that heavy, debilitating fatigue that sometimes accompanies my flares.
 When I’m wearing that heavy coat of fatigue, everything feels slow from my feet all the way up to the thoughts in my head.
 I have a hard time finding the word I’m looking for, and feel like my brain isn’t “clicking.”

 RA pain and brain fog

 I’ve come to realize that I also have cognitive lapses when it comes to pain.
-This phenomena isn’t as pronounced as the brain fog that comes with fatigue, but I’m realizing that my brain muddles information it takes in when I’m in a lot of pain.
-My brain splices two conversations with different people into a memory of one conversation, or it jumbles the chronology of the details, or leaves some out altogether.
+This phenomenon isn’t as pronounced as the brain fog that comes with fatigue, but I’m realizing that my brain muddles information it takes in when I’m in a lot of pain.
+My brain splices two conversations with different people into a memory of one conversation, or it jumbles the chronology of the details or leaves some out altogether.

 RA and memory problems

 Our brains are always deciding what information should go into long-term storage and what should be deleted.
 We take in so much information every day that we couldn’t function effectively if our brains didn’t prioritize it.
 However, when I’m in pain it seems like the file clerk in my brain came to work high and is putting information in the wrong folders and destroying what should be preserved.

 While feeling that I can’t trust my brain after a flare is not a comfortable feeling, understanding that pain impacts my cognition is less unsettling than the exasperated “What is wrong with my brain?” query.